oeholmen/UVIScript/Tweaksynth/README.md

 ### Twequencer

 The Twequencer is a simple sequencer that tweaks your sound as you play.
-Set a tweak level (see description below), select a play mode, and start playing!
+Set a tweak level, select a play mode, and start playing!
 You can hear the changes to your sound being made for each round.
 A round consist of the number of steps that are set.
-By default 8 steps are selected, but if you set it to 2, the sound will change for every second step.
+By default 8 steps are selected, but if you set it to 2, the sound will change every second step.

 **Note: When you start playing the twequencer and the tweak level is above 0, the current settings will be changed.
 Remeber to store it in the patchmaker, if you want to keep it!
 If tweak level is 0 no changes are made, but the sequencer still runs, if a play mode is selected.**